telerik/maui-docs/controls/gauge/gauge-getting-started.md

 1. [Download Telerik UI for .NET MAUI]({% slug maui-getting-started %}#download-telerik-ui-for-net-maui).

 1. [Install Telerik UI for .NET MAUI]({%slug maui-getting-started %}#install-telerik-ui-for-net-maui).

-1. Install the [SkiaSharp graphics library](https://skia.org/) as the Gauge requires it.

 ## Define the Control